 We did, however, get an unexpected surprise.
 During the outage, all San Diego County public schools had canceled schools on Friday.

+Except when it simply threatens to fall and it doesn't.
+Today was such an odd day, but absolutely beautiful.
+The cloud cover and breeze were such a fun change of pace.
 Things have been so hectic, recently.
 Between our last minute summer "daycations," Vegas, my sister coming to visit, and getting ready for school to start, I feel like we have been whirling dervishes.
 Of course, I wouldn't want it any other way, but it can get a bit chaotic.
 Heck, just getting the four kids out of the house might be considered a feat of strength. :)

 So, without further delay, here is the next quilt I have to share.
 I titled this quilt "Bloom Where You are Planted."
 This quilt is the result of a block exchange with my Cabin Fever Friendship Group.